romanpogodin/kernel-ci-testing/README.md

 For the car data, it assumes there's a folder `$HOME/cit/data/car-insurance-public`.
 Run `git clone https://github.com/felipemaiapolo/cit.git` in `$HOME` to create it (since the data is distributed with the RBPT code).

+For the plotting notebooks, we heavily re-use the code from `https://github.com/felipemaiapolo/cit.git` [1] to reproduce their experiments.

 ### Artificial data experiments

 ```